hailelagi/lettuce/README.md

 # lettuce

-Proof of concept/experimental justification for replacing erlang term storage.
+Proof of concept deep dive into erlang term storage internals.
-Compares an ART index, a CA Tree and WAVL Tree under workloads similar to those benchmarked on `:ets` for it's ordered apis.
+Compares an `ART` index, a `CA` Tree and `WAVL` Tree under workloads similar to those benchmarked on `:ets` for it's ordered apis.

 ## References/Notes